Writing validation rules

 StatusValidators

-: A list of statuses that an item must have been endorsed as at least one of immediately prior to it being endorsed as its current status.
+status: A list of statuses that an item must have been endorsed as at least one of immediately prior to it being endorsed as its current status.

 Testing that all metadata items have been endorsed as either 'recorded' or 'candidate' before 'standard'.